 Applying for Federal Student Loans

-The FAFSA is the only application you need to file in order to be considered for federal student loans.
+Any student interested in federal student loans may complete a FASFA document to determine eligibility.
+In addition to meeting loan eligibility, you must not owe a federal financial aid refund or be in default on any federal student loan to qualify.
 You must meet the eligibility requirements to receive federal financial aid and must not be in default on any federal student loan or owe a refund of federal financial aid.

 You will also have to sign a Master Promissory Note and complete a loan entrance interview session in person or online.
 Your school will provide you with this information and tell you what steps you need to take.